 Know as much as you can about the department you visit and the overall institution as well.
+The same applies when interviewing at companies, scientific agencies, or organizations.
 Review web sites.
-Be familiar with the research that is on going and know who is doing what.
-Know what the priority programs are in the department and at the institution.
-Identify potential collaborators before your visit by reviewing information on the departmental and institutional websites.
-Know who you will meet and review their work and publications.
+If you receive an itinerary before your interview, review the research programs and publications of the faculty with whom you will be meeting.
+Be familiar with the research that is ongoing and know who is doing what.
+Know which programs are the priority of the department and the institution.
+Identify potential collaborators before your visit by reviewing information on websites.
 Even before you arrive, have a set of questions that you need answered in this first visit.
 Remember this is a first visit so not everything needs to be covered and specifics are not always necessary.
-Your main objective is to determine whether this is a suitable place to initiate and develop your career and to live.
-The search committee wants to know if you have what it takes to set up an independent productive research program, if your program fits well with the department's research, teaching, and clinical care goals and objectives, and if you yourself will fit well into the collegial group of faculty in the department.
-Show enthusiasm for the position and convey a sense that you are very interested in the position.
+Your main objective is to determine whether the institution is potentially a good fit for your career and quality of life.
+The search committee wants to know if you have what it takes to set up an independent productive research program, if your program fits well with the department's research, teaching, and, if appropriate, clinical care goals and objectives, and if you yourself will fit well into the collegial group of faculty in the department.
+Show enthusiasm for the position and convey a sense that you are very interested in the position, even if you have moments of uncertainty during the interview process.
 This is best conveyed by demonstrating that you are well prepared for your visit.